muncheruniverse/munch-cord/README.md

 You can add as many collections as you want, just call `/collection-add` to set it up.
 Currently, you paste in the inscriptions you'd like to include in the collection, this way you can assign multiple roles per collection, such as `@Mythic` to the top 10.

+> **Note**
+> Collections are _channel specific_: this allows you to have different setups for different groups of user.

 ## Using a private channel

-If you want to use the bot in a private channel, you must specifically add the `RoleMunch` role to the private channel so that the bot can send messages.
+If you want to use the bot in a private channel, you must specifically add the `MunchBot` role to the private channel so that the bot can send messages.

 ## Adding features